mchiapello/mini-git-course/PITCHME.md

 @fa[git fa-3x]

-+++
+@snap[south-east span-40]

-By far, the most widely used modern version control system in the world today is Git
+@quote[By far, the most widely used modern version control system in the world today is Git](Bitbucket website)

-open source project originally developed in 2005 by Linus Torvalds, the famous creator of the Linux operating system kernel

 +++